isc-projects/kea/doc/sphinx/arm/hooks-limits.rst

 .. note::

-    The Limits hook library uses the name to identify a client class and the ID to identify a subnet.
+    The Limits hook library uses the class name to identify a client class and the subnet ID to identify a subnet.
-    Changing a test expression in a client class or the network range of a subnet while leaving the name, or the ID respectively, unchanged will not reset the limit for the respective client class or subnet.
-What counted towards the limit prior to the change will continue to take effect.
-    To start over, consider changing the client class name or the subnet ID.
+    Changing a test expression in a client class or the network range of a subnet while leaving the name or ID unchanged does not reset the lease count for the respective client class or subnet.
+To reset the lease count, change the client class name or the subnet ID.

 .. _hooks-limits-lease-limiting: